Foxh0und/MCSC/stamfordbridge.md

 The local membership  runs from July to December every year.
 Send an email to us for a form or download one from our [Membership Page](https://www.melbournechelsea.com.au/membership/)	from July 2022.

-The local membership is running from July for 2021/22 and details on that can be found on our [Membership Page].

 Information below on this page is how the system works under normal circumstances.

 <br>